Richard Price

 Richard Price Awards Won

-Price has received recognized honors for both literature and screenwriting.
-He was awarded the American Academy of Arts and Letters Arts and Letters Award in Literature in 1999 and was later inducted into the Academy; his work on The Wire earned the Writers Guild of America Award for Best Dramatic Series for the series’ fifth season at the 2008 ceremony.
+Price has been honored with major recognitions for both his novels and his television writing.
+In 1999, he received an Arts and Letters Award in Literature from the American Academy of Arts and Letters, and he was inducted into the academy in 2009.
+For his writing on the fifth season of HBO’s The Wire, Price won the Writers Guild of America Award for Best Dramatic Series at the February 2008 ceremony.

 Award Wins Year

-American Academy of Arts and Letters Arts and Letters Award in Literature Awarded 1999
+American Academy of Arts and Letters, Arts and Letters Award in Literature 1 1999

 Richard Price Family